The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

 \section{Introduction}

-Discrete choice models (DCM) have become central to revenue management and e-commerce as they enable firms to predict consumer's choice behavior when confronted with a given assortment of products.
-Firms that can get inside the mind of their consumers enjoy unique advantages that allow them to implement effective strategies to improve profits or market shares.
-Firms can then further invest in technologies that sharpen their predictive power.
-This virtuous cycle has created a number of market juggernauts while those incapable of playing in this field are disappearing from the landscape.
+In retailing, firms collect data on the choice behavior of past customers when they are offered an assortment of products.
+The data can be used to predict the choice behavior of future customers, which in turn can help firms to develop effective assortment strategies to improve profits or market shares.
+Discrete choice models (DCMs) play a central role in describing and estimating the choice behavior from the data.

 To understand and predict consumers' choice behavior, academics and practitioners have proposed several frameworks, some of which are widely adopted in the industry.
-One ubiquitous framework is {\bf model-then-estimate}.
-In this framework, a parametric DCM is proposed to explain how a consumer chooses a product when offered an assortment.
-The parameters are then estimated using historical data.
-Once the model has been estimated properly, it can then be used as a workhorse to predict the choice behavior of future consumers.
+One ubiquitous framework is to first propose a DCM that potentially captures the underlying choice behavior of customers.
+The DCM has a number of parameters that can be estimated with historical data.
+Once the model has been appropriately estimated, it can be used as a workhorse to predict the choice behavior of future consumers.
+The well-known multinomial logit (MNL) model \citep{McFa73} and its maximum likelihood estimation is a classic example of this framework.

-In the model-then-estimate framework, there is a trade-off between flexibility and accuracy.
-A flexible DCM incorporates a wide range of patterns of consumers' behavior, but it may be difficult to estimate and may overfit the training data.
-A parsimonious model, on the other hand, may fail to capture complex choice patterns in the data.
-Even estimated correctly, it would be misspecified and not perform well in prediction.
+In this framework, there is a trade-off between flexibility and accuracy.
+A flexible DCM has a large number of parameters and incorporates a wide range of consumers' behavior, but it may be difficult to estimate and may overfit the training data.
+On the other hand, a parsimonious model may fail to capture complex choice patterns in the data.
+Such misspecification may lead to poor performance in prediction.
 The key to a successful model is to reach a delicate balance between flexibility and predictability.
-Not surprisingly, it is not straightforward to find the ``sweet spot'' when selecting among the large class of parametric DCMs.
-For this reason a variety of models are usually tested and calibrated and the one which performs the best on test data is then used until more data is collected and the process is repeated.
+Not surprisingly, it is not straightforward to find the ``sweet spot'' when selecting the DCM.
+For this reason, firms usually estimate and test various models using cross-validation to find the best DCM, which is often repeated as more data is collected.

-Another framework favored by data scientists is to {\bf estimate without models}.
-Advanced machine learning algorithms are applied to historical sales data, and used to predict future choice behavior.
-The framework skips ``modeling'' entirely and does not attempt to understand the rationality (or irrationality) hidden behind the patterns observed in the training data.
-With engineering tweaks, the algorithms can be implemented efficiently and capture a wide range of choice behavior.
-For example, neural networks are known to be able to approximate any continuous functions.